 The Texas Board of Professional Engineers interpretation of the International Residential Code section on foundations (specifically IRC 2012 Sec.
 R401.4 Soils Tests) is that soil testing should be included on all residential foundations.
 Besides being required by building codes such as in the IRC and by design manuals such as the Post-Tensioning Institute’s 3rd edition design manual, a quality geotechnical evaluation of a project site can save considerable time and expense and provides the design team with subsurface information and soil properties during the design and planning stages.
 The data obtained from a laboratory analysis of the soil samples establishes critical design parameters used by the design Engineer.
 All geotechnical reports should contain certain basic essential information, including:

-- Summary of all subsurface exploration data, including a soil profile, exploration logs, laboratory or in-situ test results, and ground water information;
+- Summary of all subsurface exploration data, including a soil profile, exploration logs, laboratory or test results, and ground water information;

 - Interpretation and analysis of the subsurface data;

 - Specific soil parameters for use by the Design Engineer;

 - Discussion of site conditions and possible solutions of anticipated problems;